dideler/seven-languages-in-seven-weeks/README.md

 | Version  | P5.0—March 2012                                     |
 | ISBN-13  | 978-1-934356-59-3                                   |

 _These are my personal notes from reading the book.
+The notes do not necessarily reflect content covered by the book.
 This repository does not attempt to reproduce or store any part of the publication._

 **Table of Contents**